 I had no clear goal as to why I was learning to code.
 No plan.
 Just pure interest in what it is.
 It reminded me of Lego, which was fun to play when I was a kid.
 Programming and lego have the same approach - you build something out of little blocks.
 That's what attracted me to it.

-2016-2017:Landed my first job as a Junior Software Engineer but worked as a Full Stack Developer as is often the case in small companies.
+2016-2017:Landed my first job as a Junior Software Engineer but worked as a Full Stack Developer as is often happening in small companies.
 Somewhere in late 2016 met ReactJS.

 2017:Graduated with a Computer Science degree.

 2017-2018:Landed a job in a big software company.
 Lead Frontend Developer.
 Tried AngularJS (and never touched it again).

 2018-2019:Landed a job at YC Startup.
-Formed my ultimate tech stack: ReactJS, Redux, ExpressJS, Webpack, and Postgresql/MongoDB.
+Formed my ultimate tech stack: ReactJS, React Native, Redux, ExpressJS, Webpack, and Postgresql/MongoDB.

 2019-2020:Got into another startup, freelance and consulting for companies.